Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 The fact that confidential information was now being discussed openly by employees in the threatened factories had alarmed Derek Whittaker, the Leyland Cars Managing Director.

-The British Leyland Combined Shop Stewards’ Committee had continually opposed compulsory redundancies ever since its formation in 1968 and had been successful in persuading management to fudge the whole issue again and again.
+The British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) had continually opposed compulsory redundancies ever since its formation in 1968 and had been successful in persuading management to fudge the whole issue again and again.

 Engineers’ dispute escalates